 Addressed the lack of fine-grained and syntactic information in CLIP’s representations by adapting CLIP on holistic, multidimensional, and densely annotated video-text data using lightweight adaptation strategy with LoRA adapters.

-Darshan Singh S, Zeeshan Khan, Makarand Tapaswi
+Darshan Singh, Zeeshan Khan, Makarand Tapaswi

 Paper (under review)